A question often asked: Is Uganda safe to visit in 2023?

 By asking yourself if you would engage in certain activities or behaviors at Home, you can make informed decisions about what is appropriate and safe in Uganda.
 Keeping a low profile, avoiding flashy displays of wealth, and being mindful of your personal belongings are all sensible practices to minimize the risk of becoming a target for petty crime.

 Uganda is often called the “Pearl of Africa,” most visitors have positive experiences and enjoy their time there.
-By relying on your basic instincts and common sense, you can enhance your Safety and have a memorable trip in Uganda.
+By relying on your basic instincts and common sense, you can enhance your safety and have a memorable trip to Uganda.

 Read more about Common Sense – Do not Leave Home without it.